franciscozorrilla/SymbNET/README.md

 smetana --flavor cobra -o gut_normal -v -d --mediadb ../media_db.tsv -m M3 *.xml
 ```

-Global algorithm
+**Global algorithm**

+1. The metabolic interaction potential (MIP) measures the propensity of a given community to exchange metabolites, and is defined as the maximum number of essential nutritional components that a community can provide for itself through interspecies metabolic exchanges.
+2. The metabolic resource overlap (MRO) measures the degree of metabolic competition in a community, and is defined as the maximum possible overlap between the minimal nutritional requirements of all member species.

-Note: Use `--cobra` flag in CarveMe run and `--flavor ucsd` in SMETANA run to calculate global parameters MIP (metabolic interaction potential) and MRO (metabolic resource overlap).
+Note: Use `--cobra` flag in CarveMe run and `--flavor ucsd` in SMETANA run to calculate global parameters MIP and MRO (metabolic resource overlap).

 ```
 smetana --flavor ucsd -o test -v -g *.xml